-Alcohol Serving Liability
+Alcohol Serving Liability in California

-Establishments that are licensed to sell alcohol to the public have many possible liabilities when it comes to those who purchase and consume alcohol on their premises.
+California establishments that are licensed to sell alcohol to the public have many possible liabilities when it comes to those who purchase and consume alcohol on their premises.

-Intoxicated individuals have the tendency to become wild, reckless, inconsiderate, loud, abusive, distracting and many other unfavorable traits that can many times lead to violent, troublesome or dangerous situations.
+Intoxicated individuals have the tendency to become wild, reckless, inconsiderate, loud, abusive, distracting, and many other unfavorable traits that can many times lead to violent, troublesome, or dangerous situations.
 Over serving alcohol will only increase the risks of dangerous situations.
-This is why it is smart for bars, restaurants, entertainment venues and other alcohol serving establishments to have great insurance and Liability Attorneys.
+This is why it is smart for bars, restaurants, entertainment venues, and other alcohol-serving establishments to have great insurance and Liability Attorneys.